Flag of Oregon: History

+The first mention of a state flag was in 1915.
+The flag was described in Ben W. Olcott's Blue Book.

 A banner was used to represent the state during the Panama–Pacific International Exposition in 1915.
 The front of the banner had a white background with the state seal in the center.
 The word "OREGON" was placed above the seal and the words "Exposition 1915" were placed below the seal.
 The backside contained the American flag.